-MTSA is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the degree of Master of Science (MS) with a focus in nurse anesthesia and the Doctor of Nurse Anesthesia Practice (DNAP).
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Middle Tennessee School of Anesthesia.
+Middle Tennessee School of Anesthesia is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award a Doctor of Nurse Anesthesia Practice (DNAP) degree.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call 404-679-4500 for questions about the accreditation of Middle Tennessee School of Anesthesia. (www.sacscoc.org)